pratham-asthana/MADHYAM/README.md

 # Sign Language Recognition using LSTM
-*An AI-powered sign language recognition system using LSTM, trained on video datasets, and deployed via a Streamlit app.*
+*An AI-powered sign language recognition system using LSTM, trained on video datasets, having a Streamlit GUI.*

 ---